amendoza09/amendoza09/README.md

-Currently a sophomore at the University of Georgia studying computer science
+Currently a 3rd year student at the University of Georgia majoring computer science
 - Email: mendoza.a01@outlook.com